-Accommodation consists of three bush homes, each booked on an exclusive basis and offering four private suites that sleep two guests apiece.
+Guest accommodation consists of three bush homes, each booked on an exclusive basis and offering four private suites that sleep up to two guests apiece.
 The homes are named ‘Mvula’, ‘Karula’, and ‘Mapogo’, after two of the reserve’s most famous leopards and a local lion pride.
-Designed by ARRCC, every home is constructed using combinations of timber and metal, with the aim of merging perfectly with the bushscape.
+Designed by ARRCC, every home has been constructed using combinations of timber and metal, with the aim of merging perfectly with the bushscape.
 This attention to detail is in evidence throughout the interiors too, which feature elegant linens and chunky wool rugs.
 The overall effect is modern and minimalist.
-The bedrooms feature king-size beds, dressing rooms, double rain showers, and baths overlooking the bushveld!
-Additionally, one of the homes is suitable for disabled travellers – for further information, please contact a member of our team.
+Guests enjoy king-size beds, dressing rooms, double rain showers, and baths overlooking the bushveld!
+One of the homes is accessible for disabled travellers – please contact a member of YZ for further details.

-The communal areas at Cheetah Plains are spacious and flow out on to verandas that provide additional spaces for relaxing and tucking in to delicious meals.
+The communal areas at Cheetah Plains include spacious lounges and dining areas.
+These flow out on to verandas that provide additional spaces for relaxing and tucking in to delicious meals.
 The palette features neutrals, greys, and occasional blues.
-There’s a small bar as well as a well-stocked wine cellar.
-Each home has a boma too, and a lovely heated swimming pool.
+One dining area is beautifully lit by an overhead scattering of raindrops, and some cushion patterns are slightly reminiscent of zebra print.
+There’s a small bar and a well-stocked wine cellar.
+Each home has a boma too, as well as indigenous gardens and a lovely heated swimming pool.
 All meals are prepared and served by a private chef and private butler respectively, while a private spa therapist is on hand for treatments such as massages.
-And guests have access to a central gym.
+Guests have access to a central gym.